 Episode 28: Dissecting Disclosures and the FTC Guidelines

 In December 2015, the FTC issued Guidelines instructing companies and influencers on how they should conduct themselves concerning paid sponsorships on online posts and other content.
 The update in how these Guidelines have been enforced has been an interesting talking point in the legal community.
-Online Editor Anthony Zangrillo and Kathy Walter discuss these issues.
+Online Editor Anthony Zangrillo and Kathy Walter discuss these issues, which are the subject of Kathy’s note, which will be published in Book 4 of Volume XVII of IPLJ.

 The podcast is also joined by Special Guest Doreen Small,1 a founding partner of Marquart & Small LLP, a highly regarded intellectual property lawyer and a foremost expert in the field of fashion modeling law.
 Her practice focuses on advising and counseling clients on a wide range of contractual, transactional, intellectual property, regulatory and employment law matters in the fields of fashion, arts, fitness, hospitality, media and entertainment.